 “It takes enormous commitment to stay emotionally, legally and spiritually healthy,” McKenna says.
 “While also mentally and physically [healthy] to do the job up to the standard the public has every right to expect.”

 Becoming a police officer takes work and commitment.
 As you can see, this job is far from easy.
 But people who understand the responsibility of role can find a career as a police officer deeply satisfying.

 If these insights have you excited or at least curious about what it takes to join the police force, check out our article “How to Become a Police Officer: Your Step-by-Step Guide.”

-The Criminal Justice program at Rasmussen College has not been approved by any state professional licensing body and does not lead to any state-issued professional license.
+The Criminal Justice program at Rasmussen University has not been approved by any state professional licensing body and does not lead to any state-issued professional license.
 In Minnesota, the Criminal Justice Associate’s degree program does not meet the standards established by the Minnesota Peace Officer Standards and Training Board for persons who seek employment as a peace officer.